airr-io/real-estate-net-operating-income-risk/README.md

 ###<a name="risk_factor"></a>Risk Factor

 Lets include uncertainty by defining a [stochastic process](https://en.wikipedia.org/wiki/Stochastic_process) for the NOI.
-Currently, this template only supports the [Geometric Brownian motion](https://en.wikipedia.org/wiki/Geometric_Brownian_motion).
+Currently, this template only supports the .
 We could give it a try with the following parameters:

 * initial value : $1M